-- Or on Address bar type chrome://extensions/ hit ok, This will display all installed extensions list.
+- Or on the Address bar type chrome://extensions/ hit ok, This will display all installed extensions list.

 - Toggle off all the extensions on your Chrome.

-- Restart chrome browser and check it works.
+- Restart the Chrome browser and check it works.

-Note: If disabling Extensions resolve the issue, then enable the extensions one by one to find out after enabling which extension causing browser not responding.
+Note: If disabling Extensions resolves the issue, then enable the extensions one by one to find out after enabling which extension causing the browser not responding.

 Disable Hardware Acceleration

-Chrome supports the Hardware acceleration is a feature, that makes use of GPU processing in addition to the CPU to make tasks perform at a faster speed.
-But sometimes it causes stop Google Chrome from working, Disable Hardware acceleration and check this helps.
+Chrome supports Hardware acceleration is a feature, that makes use of GPU processing in addition to the CPU to make tasks perform at a faster speed.
+But sometimes it causes stops Google Chrome from working, Disable Hardware acceleration and check if this helps.